 All Board Members are encouraged to participate in continuous professional development to broaden and refresh their knowledge and skills to ensure their contribution to the Board remains informed and relevant.
 The Chair also arranges suitable training for Board Members from time to time.
-In 2020, the Company organized a Board retreat over two days, to which external experts were invited to present and discuss topics relating to the broader China market, China-U.S. relations, and sustainability.
-The training received by each Board Member in 2020 is summarized below:
+In 2021, the Company organized a Board retreat, to which external experts were invited to present and discuss topics relating to the political and economic issues.
+Site visit and showflat viewing of our residential developments, 23-39 Blue Pool Road and The Aperture, were also arranged for Board Members.

+The training received by each Board Member in 2021 is summarized below: